twitter/finatra/source/user-guide/build-new-http-server/controller.markdown

      * [`@FormParam`](https://github.com/twitter/finatra/blob/master/http/src/test/scala/com/twitter/finatra/http/integration/doeverything/main/domain/FormPostRequest.scala)
      * `@Header`
  * Other:
-     * `@RequestInject`: Injects the Finagle `httpx` Request or any Guice managed class into your case class
+     * `@RequestInject`: Injects the Finagle `http` Request or any Guice managed class into your case class

 *Note: HTTP requests with a content-type of `application/json` will always have their body.
 This behavior can be disabled by annotating the `case class` with `@JsonIgnoreBody` leaving the raw request body accessible through `@RequestInject`.*